ADACS-Australia/2023-03-20-Coding-Best-Practices-Workshop/_episodes/Containers.md

 > The `sky_sim.py` script prints to STDOUT when run, but will also save the output to a file called `catalog.csv`
 > To access this file we need to bind our local directory to the working directory (`/app`) within the container.
 >
-> Run the container with the appropriate binding and view the output file.
+> Run `sky_sim.py` from within the `test` container using the appropriate binding and view the output file.
 >
 > Share your results in the [etherpad]({{site.ether_pad}}).
 > > ## Solution